Epilepsy medicines and pregnancy

 • Gabapentin (brand name Neurontin)

-The risks of taking gabapentin during pregnancy are not yet fully understood.
+We don’t fully understand the risks of taking gabapentin during pregnancy yet.
 The MHRA was not able to make any firm conclusions about its safety in pregnancy.
+The risks of birth defects or issues with learning and thinking cannot be confirmed or ruled out.

 • Lamotrigine (brand name Lamictal)

-Lamotrigine is one of the safer medicines to use during pregnancy.
-Research suggests that it does not increase the risk of physical birth defects compared with the general population.
+Lamotrigine is thought to be one of the safer epilepsy medicines to use during pregnancy.
+Research suggests that it does not increase the risk of birth defects.
+The risk is similar to the level of risk in the general population.

-There is less information about whether taking lamotrigine in pregnancy causes learning or thinking difficulties in children.
-The limited information available does not suggest an increased risk compared to the general population, but the possibility of an increased risk cannot be ruled out.
+There is less information about the effects of lamotrigine on learning or thinking difficulties.
+The information available doesn’t suggest an increased risk compared to the general population.
+But information about this is quite limited.
+The possibility of an increased risk cannot be completely ruled out.

-Information suggests that using lamotrigine during pregnancy does not affect a baby’s growth in the womb.
+Research suggests using lamotrigine during pregnancy does not affect a baby’s growth in the womb.

 • Levetiracetam (brand name Keppra)

-Levetiracetam is one of the safer medicines to use during pregnancy.
-Research suggests that it does not increase the risk of physical birth defects compared with the general population.
+Levetiracetam is thought to be one of the safer epilepsy medicines to use during pregnancy.
+Research suggests that it does not increase the risk of birth defects compared with the general population.

-There is less information about whether taking levetiracetam in pregnancy causes learning or thinking difficulties in children.
-The limited information available does not suggest an increased risk compared to the general population, but the possibility of an increased risk cannot be ruled out.
+There is less information about the effects of levetiracetam on learning or thinking difficulties.
+The data available does not suggest an increased risk compared to the general population.
+The possibility of an increased risk can not be completely ruled out.

 Information suggests that using levetiracetam during pregnancy does not affect a baby’s growth in the womb.